A Constructive Step: Supporting a Skill Training Program in India

 My Odyssey Tours recently worked with the Hope Project in India to help fund a program that teaches local youth the skills they need to work as tour guides.
 This was part of our 2017 CSR commitment to help local communities in the places we visit.

-Founded in 1980, The India Hope Project provides schooling, health care and training programs to people living in the Muslim Basti (slum) of Nizamuddin in Delhi.
+Founded in 1980, The India Hope Project provides schooling, health care, and training programs to people living in the Muslim Basti (slum) of Nizamuddin in Delhi.
 As an established, non-governmental local organization, it understands the deeper issues in the Basti community and strives to help people there realize their hidden potential and determine their own future - that's why Odyssey chose to work with it.

-The trainer Mr. Sudhir Dwivedi (on the far left) was teaching on a field trip.
+The trainer, Mr. Sudhir Dwivedi (on the far left), was teaching on a field trip.

 "Give a man a fish and you feed him for a day; teach a man to fish and you feed him for a lifetime."
 The old proverb also holds true when it comes to "responsible travel".
-CSR is not all about donations and giving out money, it can be something more constructive.
+CSR is not all about donations and giving out money.
+It can be something more constructive.

-In the coming years, Odyssey will go further to fulfill its commitment to being a responsible tour operator and in the meantime deliver the best possible travel experience to guests.
-Stay tuned to hear more about our CSR stories or contact us to customize a responsible trip around your interest.
+In the coming years, Odyssey will go further to fulfill its commitment to being a responsible tour operator and, in the meantime deliver the best possible travel experience to guests.
+Stay tuned to hear more about our & CSR stories or contact us to & customize a responsible trip around your interest.

 Customize Your Dream Tour

 - 1-on-1 Travel Expert